marcinWojtczak/django-nbablog/README.md

 # django-nbablog
-This is django blog aplication that provides main functions for blog such as: regirtration, login, logut, add post, delete post, update post, comment,
+This is django blog aplication that provides main functions for blog such as: registration, login, logut, add post, delete post, update post, comment,

 ## Technologiest